Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Results --- morphology of component separated synchrotron temperature and polarization maps

 $V_k^{\rm data}$ is the MF estimated for different synchrotron maps, $\overline{V}_k^{\rm (G)}(\nu_{t})$ is the mean of the respective Gaussian simulations, and ${\sigma^{2}_{V_k^{\rm (G)}}(\nu_{t})}$ the standard deviation.
 The threshold bin width is $0.4$.
 The total number of statistics is $N_{\rm tot}=16\times 3 = 48$.

-In table \ref{tab:t1}, we show the square root of the $\chi^2$ values for different component separated synchrotron temperature and polarization maps.
+In table \ref{tab:t1}, we show the square root of $\chi^2$ values for different component separated synchrotron temperature and polarization maps.
 For temperature maps, we find that the values are quite large, indicating that the maps are highly non-Gaussian, even at the relatively smaller scales considered here.
-Compared to Haslam map, all maps except WMAP \texttt{MCMC-e} have higher levels of non-Gaussianity that increase as $\ell_c$ increases.
-This could be due to either residual contamination by other Galactic components or unresolved point sources.

-It should be noted that the $\chi^{2}$ values given in \cite{Rahman:2021azv} were estimated for a sky fraction of 40 \%.
-The current analysis, however, is carried out on 70\% of the sky to retain the sky regions with high signal-to-noise ratio.
+Compared to \has~map, all maps except \wmap~\mcmc-\texttt{e} \mg{and \BP~}have higher levels of non-Gaussianity that increase as $\ell_c$ increases. \mg{\wmap~\mcmc-\texttt{e} also show a slight increment as we go to small scales, unlike \BP.
+This again signifies the better treatment of point sources in the \BP~analysis.} As discussed in section~\ref{sec:sec5.2} and also in appendix~\ref{sec:a4}, our analysis strongly suggests that these derived synchrotron products contain residual contamination by other Galactic components, with some contribution from unresolved point sources.
+It should be noted that the $\chi^{2}$ values given in \mg{Rahman et al.}~\cite{Rahman:2021azv} were estimated for a sky fraction of 40\%.
+The current analysis, however, is carried out on 65\% of the sky to retain the sky regions with a high signal-to-noise ratio.
 Hence, they cannot be compared directly.

 For polarization, the $\chi^{2}$ values are smaller than the values of temperature.
-All the maps, except WMAP B-mode, show a decrease of $\chi^{2}$ towards smaller angular scales.
+All the maps show a decrease of $\chi^{2}$ towards smaller angular scales.
 We find that the main contribution to the $\chi^{2}$ is coming from $V_{0}$ for all the temperature and polarization maps.
-This is evident from figures \ref{fig:residnG} and \ref{fig:dV_EB}, where $V_{0}$ has error bars smaller than $V_{1}$ and $V_{2}$.
-This was also observed in our previous analysis of Haslam map.
+This is evident from figures \ref{fig:residnG} and \ref{fig:dV_EB}, where $V_{0}$ has error bars smaller than that of $V_{1}$ and $V_{2}$.
+This was also observed in our previous analysis of \has~map.
+In the case of polarization, the $\chi^2$ values are lower due to the increased level of noise present in these maps. \mg{The values enclosed in parentheses represent the results obtained using the $P$-mask.
+They are slightly lower due to the reduced sky coverage in the analysis, resulting in larger error bars.}

-We have repeated the analysis with the filament mask (described in section \ref{sec:sec3.2}) for both temperature and polarization maps and found no significant difference from the results discussed above.
+We have repeated the analysis with the {\em filament mask} (right panel of figure~\ref{fig:mask_bp}) for both temperature and polarization maps and found no significant difference from the results discussed above.
 This suggests that large-scale filamentary structures in the synchrotron sky do not affect our results.